-There are a multitude of gases that could be within your Hurricane residence.
-Natural gas and gases that derive from residential fixtures, flooring and paints.
-Not one of them are as dangerous as carbon monoxide.
+There are a lot of gases that could be within your Hurricane house.
+Natural gas and fumes that derive from home fixtures, flooring and paints.
+None of these fumes are as dangerous as carbon monoxide.

-Call Teays Valley Service Experts Heating & Air Conditioning at 304-760-5088 today to begin shielding your family against this harmful gas.
+Call Teays Valley Service Experts at 304-760-5088 today to begin shielding your family against this harmful gas.

 Why is Carbon Monoxide so Deadly?